SimonEnsemble/RxnDfn/README.md

 ### Neumann Boundary Conditions
 <img src="https://github.com/SimonEnsemble/RxnDfn/blob/master/Images/NeumannLakePic.png" width="473" height="237" title="Neumann Fish Boundary Conditions">

-Imagine you have a one dimensional lake with a town at one end and a forest at the other as pictured above.
-We can use the following equation to model the fish population in the lake if people fish there:
+Imagine there is a one dimensional lake with a town at one end and a forest at the other as pictured above.
+The following equation can be used to model the fish population in the lake if people fish there:

 <img src="https://github.com/SimonEnsemble/RxnDfn/blob/master/Images/FishHarvestingEqn.PNG" width="357" height="96" title="Fish Harvesting Reaction Diffusion Equation">